-At run-time, calls to the stored procedures are passed to the appropriate node of the cluster.
-When procedures are "single-partitioned" (meaning they operate on data within a single partition) the individual node executes the procedure by itself, freeing the rest of the cluster to handle other requests in parallel.
+At run-time, calls to the stored procedures are passed to the appropriate partition.
+When procedures are "single-partitioned" (meaning they operate on data within a single partition) the server process executes the procedure by itself, freeing the rest of the cluster to handle other requests in parallel.